Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-01-11-SquareDiscCa.md

 This post is pretty much automatically generated + copy-n-paste.

 In my last post I more or less assumed everyone is at least passingly familar with polymomial approximations of sine and cosine on a narrow range.
+And approximating concentric square to disc is only interesting if you don't have fast hardware sine and cosine.

 ------